aosabook/500lines/objmodel/chapter.md

     assert p3.map.attrs == {"x": 0, "z": 1}
 ````

-Note how this is a different flavour of test than the ones we've written
+Note that this is a different flavour of test than the ones we've written
 before.
 All previous tests just tested the behaviour of the classes via the
 exposed interfaces.
 This test instead checks the implementation details of the
 ``Instance`` class by reading internal attributes and comparing them to